Gamemode4Dev/GM4_Datapacks/1.21/generated/smithed_readmes/lib_trees.md

 lib_trees is a mcfunction library that facilites the creation of custom trees.
 This library handles many of the functions required for growing custom trees from saplings: sapling placement and breaking, tree growth via saplings, and sapling drops from specific leaves.

 ## Example Pack
-The example datapack has everything required to use this library (except for full lantern load implementation).
+The example data pack has everything required to use this library (except for full lantern load implementation).
 This document will refer to the example pack for specific details.

 ## Generating Trees with Worldgen
 This library does not handle generation of trees via worldgen, but information of how to generate trees to be used in conjunction of this library will be outlined below.